 6 Incredible Effects Of Giving Up Alcohol for One Month

-With some new year's resolutions, it can take a little more time than a month to see results—building muscle and losing weight, we're looking at you.
-But when you go alcohol-free for a month, however, there are some very noticeable changes you can experience after just 31 days.
+With some New Year's resolutions, it can take a little more time than a month to see results (building muscle and losing weight, we're looking at you).
+However, giving up alcohol for one month can lead to very noticeable changes.

 "Alcohol is technically a depressant, and including it in your diet may cause some people to feel negative mental side effects once the initial effects of the booze wear off," says Lauren Manaker, MS, RDN, registered dietitian and a member of our Medical Expert Board.
 "Giving up alcohol for a month may actually feel happier and have improved mental health."

 Alcohol contains more calories per gram (7 calories per gram) than two common macronutrients, protein and carbs, which are just 4 calories per gram.
-"And since taking in too many calories can contribute to weight gain, cutting the booze may support your weight loss journey—especially if you tend to sip on super-sugary and caloric drinks like a fruity pina colada, cutting your booze may save some significant liquid calories," says Manaker.
+"And since taking in too many calories can contribute to weight gain, cutting the booze may support your weight loss journey.
+This is especially true if you tend to sip on super-sugary and caloric drinks like a fruity piña colada, so cutting your booze may save some significant liquid calories," says Manaker.

 While you may feel like a glass of wine before bed can help you wind down and fall asleep more easily, alcohol generally has a negative effect on sleep quality.